http://invisible-island.net/personal/

 1977

 Not long after that, I began working full-time at a research center.
-One of the last things that I did as a full-time graduate student was to design and develop an implementation of a language for describing the I/O and similar interfaces used in my simulations.
-I called that IDL.
-Though the name was inspired by “ISP”, the language was lower-level and dealt with data flows in a different manner.
-(A later use of the name found in Stone and Nestor's 1987 report 1987 report is likely unrelated—but spending $33 to answer that point deters me from satisfying my curiosity).
+One of the last things that I did as a full-time graduate student was to design and develop an interpreter for a language which could describe the I/O and similar interfaces used in my simulations.
+I called this IDL (Interface Design Language):

 While I still had a lot of work to do (as a part-time graduate student, I worked “only” 30-40 hours per week on my research, along with 40 hours on my day job), the way in which I had allowed for bit-manipulation in IDL seemed good enough for a short paper, describing the design goals and tradeoffs.
 My employer was agreeable (it would not interfere with my job).
 I submitted the paper, and received mail confirmation that it had been accepted.